We spend a lot of time talking about how much life insurance you need.

 That’s great, of course, but the exercise is often left incomplete.
-Most people address this issue from the standpoint of the main wage earner alone.
+Most people address this issue from the standpoint of the primary wage earner alone.
 Once they figure out how much life insurance they need, the next step they take is to find the least expensive way to get the coverage.

 While this is a crucial process to go through, it’s also important to consider whether or not your spouse needs coverage.
-This is true regardless of how much they are making.
-Here’s why . . . .
+This is true, regardless of how much they are making.
+Here’s why.

 Life insurance is meant to protect your family against the financial consequences of premature death.
 If you are the main wage earner and you pass away, your income has to be replaced.
-The best way to do that is to buy inexpensive term life insurance.
+The best way to do it is to buy inexpensive term life insurance.

-If you’re at work, you’re going to have to hire somebody (maybe a number of people) to provide those services should they pass.
+If you’re at work, you’re going to have to hire somebody (maybe several people) to provide those services should they pass.
 The cost of hiring these people is what drives the amount of insurance you need on your spouse.

-Often the spouse who makes the least money provides the most important services that keep the famiy going.
-They often do the cooking, cleaning, chauffeuring, child rearing etc. The list doesn’t stop.
-All those services are going to be have to replaced if they die prematurely.
+Often the spouse who makes the least money provides the most critical services that keep the family going.
+They often do the cooking, cleaning, chauffeuring, child-rearing, etc. The list doesn’t stop.
+All those services are going to have to be replaced if they die prematurely.

 And even if they do provide a great deal of support at home, keep in mind that your situation is bound to change each year.
 For example, if you have young children at home, the cost to replace that care is higher.
 But that expense dwindles as your kids age.

 Let’s say you have one daughter who is 16 and is planning on going away to college in two years.
-If something were to happen to your stay-at-home spouse (heaven forbid) you’d need someone to take care of her for these two years while you are at work.
+If something were to happen to your stay-at-home spouse (heaven forbid), you’d need someone to take care of her for these two years while you are at work.

 If you have younger children, you’ll need more insurance because there is more care and it lasts for many more years.
-You can use a very intricate process to determine how much insurance your spouse needs or you can dumb it down like me.
+You can use a very intricate process to determine how much coverage your spouse needs or you can dumb it down like me.

-When we bought life insurance for my wife, she wasn’t bringing home a paycheck but she was working very hard keeping our children on track and running the house.
+When we bought life insurance for my wife, she wasn’t bringing home a paycheck, but she was working very hard keeping our children on track and running the house.
 We figured it would cost about $50,000 a year to provide that kind of care.
-Since our youngest was eight at the time, we just bought a $500,000 10-year policy and that was that.
+Since our youngest was eight at the time, we just bought a $500,000 10-year policy, and that was that.